What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Tips to protect yourself from pirated software

-First, you should always use antivirus software like TotalAV or Bitdefender, a virtual private network (VPN) like NordVPN or Surfshark, and other verified security measures like a firewall to protect your devices.
+First, you should always use antivirus software like TotalAV or Bitdefender, a top VPN, and other verified security measures like a firewall to protect your devices.
 If you unknowingly download pirated software from a site you didn’t know was illegally distributing it, it may also contain Trojans, viruses, or malware.
 In that case, your security software will catch the problem, and you can delete it right away.
-If you’re worried about price, there’s great, free antivirus software available to help protect you.

 Finally, make sure any software gifted to you by friends or family is legal.
-People may look at you funny or roll their eyes, but it’s better for your inner circle to think you’re a quirky straight edge than it is to shell out $150,000 for an illegal copy of Microsoft Office (or any software, for that matter).
-The legal fines for those caught using pirated software can cost that much, and who has $150k in this economy?
-There are free dupes for that, anyhow.
+People may look at you funny or roll their eyes, but it’s better for your inner circle to think you’re a quirky straight edge than it is to shell out $150,000 for an illegal copy of Microsoft Office.

 +